A group of sandhill cranes flying as the sun sets over Pixley National Wildlife Refuge

 Lowest Species Count Circle?
 Mineral - 26

-Nice birds: Black-capped Chickadee-Redding, Clay-colored Sparrow-Oakland
+Nice birds: Black-capped Chickadee-Redding, Clay-colored Sparrow

 In Remembrance 2012 - Rich Stallcup